GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

-Now we load the model we have saved
+Now we load the model that we have saved

 from transformers import AutoModelForCausalLM